My OsmTrails Lite app for Android has two primary functions. (References to PDXWalk below should mostly apply to the new replacement OsmTrails app. )

 Note: You will first have to get a MBTiles map and then choose one to display in MAP, otherwise you will only see a blank map and maybe your blue line for recent tracks.
 Keep reading to learn how to set it up.

-Note: Search text is ignored when we |
+Note: Search text is ignored when we

 This Path Name Search feature is designed by me for me when I get lost.
 All I want to know then is how can I get out.
 Is there a nearby forest road, etc?

 When finished, you can let it expire or go to the Rapid Tracking page again and stop.
 When I test I start many devices before hiking, then stop them at the end of hike.
-(Must look silly as I keep pulling devices out of various pockets, one after another.) |
+(Must look silly as I keep pulling devices out of various pockets, one after another.)

 Note: Android has greatly improved the ability to gather these points without burning up all your battery power.
 But, the original "Background Locating" feature, potentially always on, now only collects data points every 5 to 15 minutes or so and delivers them even less frequently to the app.
-To be useful now you have to invoke "Rapid Tracking." |
+To be useful now you have to invoke "Rapid Tracking."

 The setup is specifically designed to thereafter make it easy to simply tap the "CREATE TRACK FILE" button, and be done.
 Or, following that to tap SEND EMAIL W/TRACK FILE to craft an eMail with that GPX track file as an attachment ready for you to send to someone.

-I usually just hit the blue send button to send to myself. |
+I usually just hit the blue send button to send to myself.

 Note:: When GPX track files are created an .geojson file is simultaneously created.

-[TODO: Looks like I need to sort this list.] |
+[TODO: Looks like I need to sort this list.]

-Note:: The cell signal strength markers optionally displayed here are just a subset, filtered based on proximity to center of MAP. |
+Note: The cell signal strength markers optionally displayed here are just a subset, filtered based on proximity to center of MAP.

 Here I sent myself an eMail with the same Forest Park hike displayed above.

-This would draw the same track as that above in Forest Park. |
+This would draw the same track as that above in Forest Park.

-Note: GeoJSON files output by OsmTrails have just one line feature.
-The GeoJSON schema enables much more and some folks output huge files.
-The OsmTrails app cannot process files from other programs.
 Note: "Track Receiver" page name is a left over from failed effort to have email app send my app the geojson attachment.
 Searching the shared Download folder seems to achieve the same end -- displaying someone else's track that they sent us.
-Note: You can also download eMail attached GPX and GeoJSON files into the Download folder of your personal computer.
-From there you can drag the files over the free program GPXSee for display. |

 This was one of the earliest features, for me to tell someone where they could pick me up.

-You can list up to ten numbers separated by commas. |
+You can list up to ten numbers separated by commas.

-You can modify the text, etc. just you can when creating any text message. |
+You can modify the text, etc. just you can when creating any text message.

 If you accidentally hit RESET TRACKS you will be asked to confirm deleting them.